 By Sir W. G. Simpson, Bart., Captain of the Honourable Company of Edinburgh Golfers.
 With Twenty Plates from instantaneous photographs of Professional Players, chiefly by A. F. Macfie, Esq.
 New and revised edition.
-Demy 8vo, Morocco back, price 15s.
+Demy 8vo,

 Sir Calidore, the Knight of Courtesy.